Emotional Intelligence in the Workplace: The Soft Skill That Sets Great Leaders Apart

 Many of the tasks performed by humans will be outsourced to artificial intelligence in the next decade.
 A line of code could replace three employees.
 A robot can complete things faster and more accurately than a human.

 But AI can’t soothe a ruffled client after a missed deadline.
 A line of code can’t negotiate benefits or salaries.
-A robot doesn’t know when to leverage goodwill.
+Workplace communication depends on empathy, timing, and emotional signals—things robots just don’t grasp.

 Soon, emotional intelligence will decide who has a job and who doesn’t.
 Simple as that.